VitalyArtemiev/Experiment-Automation/README.md

 This program was created with Lazarus RAD IDE and uses the Lazarus Component Library (lazarus-ide.org).
-In order to compile it, one needs at least the Freepascal Compiler 3.0 (freepascal.org) with RTL, FCL and LCL from Lazarus.
+In order to compile it, one needs at least the Freepascal Compiler 3.0 (freepascal.org) with RTL, FCL (included) and LCL from Lazarus.
+The easier method is to just install Lazarus, which comes with the compiler by default.
+If you want to compile for targets different from your machine, though, you'll have to download th according compiler version and put the files accordingly in \Lazarus\fpc\<compiler version>\bin\<target>, then switch the target in Lazarus project properties.
-It also has a dependency on ARARAT Synapse library (synapse.ararat.cz).
+The program also has a dependency on ARARAT Synapse library (synapse.ararat.cz).
-This program can be compiled and run on Windows x86 and x64 machines.
+It can be compiled and run on Windows x86 and x64 machines.
 It might work on Linux machines with minor modifications.